thestar19/Animation-Generator-for-Sorting-Algorithms/README.md

 This will create a GIF in the main folder depicting the algorithm Quicksort sorting an array of 50 elements with a delay for each pic of 50ms and infinite looping.\
 To see all options, run `python3 src/main.py help`

+### Custom output resolution (Beta, may not be stable)
+To determine the resolution of the resulting animation, use flag -custom_res followed by wanted resolution, eg 1920x1080 for HD.
+- Run `python3 src/main.py -custom_res 1920x1080`

 ### Benchmark
 To better optimize the program & to enable features such as "estimated time for creation", a benchmark exists.
 You can contribute too: